AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-events/index.md

 # HTML events and event listeners
-On the web, you can use different techniques to capture an HTML event and add `eventlisteners`` to an element.
-UXP too, supports these ways.
+There are different techniques to capture an HTML event and add `eventlisteners` to an element.

-It is simply your preference; the method you feel most comfortable with.
-However, there might be a need for you to configure the right permission for inline event handlers, such as `<button onclick="btnClick()">Click Me</button>`
+The technique you choose is simply your preference.
+Pick the method you feel most comfortable with.
+However, you need to configure one particular permission for inline event handlers, such as `<button onclick="btnClick()">Click Me</button>`

 <InlineAlert variant="info" slots="header, text1, text2"/>